blakeanneberg/CCNA/textbook.md

 - so you dont have to manually update this on each server

 ## SSH config process
+- Make sure you doing `transport input ssh` to only have ssh, more secure.
+- `show ip ssh` lists status information about ssh server itself
+- `show ssh` lists info about each ssh client connected to the switch.
+-Steps on configuing SSH:
 1. `configure terminal`
 2. `hostname sw1`
 3. `ip domain name example.com`